dotanuki-labs/bitrise-reports/README.md

     --velocity
 ```

-and the output file `bitrise-reports.xlsx` will be available in the same folder.
+and the output file `bitrise-metrics.xlsx` will be available in the same folder.

 ![](.github/assets/showcase-excel.png)